A Short Attention Span + Mindfulness = Success at Work?

 These days, the movements our brains are tracking are super fast and super plentiful, concentrated in the screen-world where we spend so many of our waking hours.

-Consequently, our attention spans have moved down from a respectable 12 seconds in 2000 to a paltry 8 seconds by 2013.
-That’s according to 2015 research by Microsoft, at least.
+Consequently, our short-term, 'transient' attention spans have moved down from a respectable 12 seconds in 2000 to a paltry 8 seconds by 2013.
+That’s according to 2015 research by Microsoft, at least (other sources suggest we can still manage a respectable 'selective sustained attention' for between 10 and 20 minutes).

-That same study suggests that 52% of people aged 18 to 24 “check their phone every 30 minutes.”
+Microsoft's study also suggests that 52% of people aged 18 to 24 “check their phone every 30 minutes.”
 Meanwhile, a not insignificant 19% of online viewers ‘defect’ from online content within the first 10 seconds.

 Tech and media savvy people are most at risk of losing their attention.
 They’re likely to go in for intermittent, short bursts of high attention.
 While good at processing and encoding active information from digital media, they’re less able to retain and react to passive information (for example, listening to a podcast or watching a TV documentary).

-If you are someone who likes to have their iPhone parked face-up next to their MacBook, your ability to focus attention for longer periods of time is even lower.
+If you are someone who likes to have their iPhone parked face-up next to their MacBook, paying attention for longer periods of time is even harder.
 That’s because your neurotransmitters release dopamine when you do something you find rewarding, and you’ll be getting those little dopamine kicks all day on a 2x basis.

 In other words, those people (aka you, aka me, aka us) are ‘front-loaders’ – we really know how to pile on the information and knock it down.

-In the long-term, this mentality makes us less able to sustain attention on expansive, long-form media, but it’s a very effective adaptation to our in-the-moment cognitive jumble.
+In the long-term, this mentality makes us less able to sustain attention on expansive, long-form stimuli (athletes and those who do physical activity on a regular basis do better at this).
+On the other hand, it’s a very effective adaptation to our in-the-moment cognitive jumble.

 Run a Google search for “short attention span technology” and witness an avalanche of articles decrying our teeny tiny attention spans, all deriving from this Microsoft canary-in-the-coalmine report.
 By the reckoning of some of the world’s online writers, we’re headed to Idiocracy within about one generation.

 It’s enough to send you running for the nearest Luddite colony.
-Particularly if you have children.
+Particularly if you have children and fear for their mental health, or children with ADHD and worry tech will make their condition worse.

 This is worth thinking about because it gives us perspective on ‘how bad’ things actually are these days.